freenas/freenas-docs/userguide/system.rst

 System
 ======

-The System section of the administrative |web-ui| contains these entries:
+The System section of the |web-ui| contains these entries:

 #ifdef truenas
 * :ref:`Information` provides general %brand% system information such as